matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

 <a name="setTokenAuth" id="setTokenAuth"></a>
 ### `setTokenAuth()`

-Some Tracking API functionnality requires express authentication, using either the Super User token_auth, or a user with 'admin' access to the website.
+Some Tracking API functionality requires express authentication, using either the Super User token_auth, or a user with 'admin' access to the website.

 The following features require access:
 - force the visitor IP